ThreatHuntingProject/ThreatHunting/reading-list.md

 **[Huntpedia](files/huntpedia.pdf)**, *Richard Bejtlich, Danny Akacki, David Bianco, Tyler Hudak, Scott Roberts, et al.*

-A collection of essays and "how-to" articles on threat hunting put by [Sqrrl](http://sqrrl.com).
-It's not tied to their product, though, and is a great reference for both beginners and advanced threat hunters.
+A collection of essays and "how-to" articles on threat hunting.
+Although it was originally published by a vendor (Sqrrl) that no longer exists, it's not tied to their product, and is a great reference for both beginners and advanced threat hunters.
 The first section talks about hunting theory and practice, while the second focuses on providing detailed, concrete examples of actionable hunts.

 **[Data-Driven Security: Analysis, Visualization and Dashboards](https://www.amazon.com/Data-Driven-Security-Analysis-Visualization-Dashboards/dp/1118793722)**, *Jay Jacobs & Bob Rudis*